Battle of Bishops Court: Aftermath

-As well as the loss of three frigates the French casualties were high; 300 all told, many of them soldiers with another 1,000 captured.
-The French prisoners were so numerous that Elliot had to use a snow in Whitehaven to carry them to Carrickfergus.
-British casualties were trifling Aeolus had 4 killed, 15 wounded; Pallas 1 killed, 5 wounded and Brilliant with 11 wounded.
-Elliot had thirty French officers, who he took to Plymouth.
-The other French prisoners were brought to Ramsey, and then to Belfast, where they arrived on March 2.
+The defeated French squadron had lost all three frigates along with suffering 300 killed and wounded and 1,000 captured.
+Given the large number of French prisoners in British captivity, Elliot was forced to use a snow in Whitehaven to transport them to Carrickfergus.
+British casualties were minor, with Aeoluss crew suffering four killed and 15 wounded while Pallas had one killed and five wounded and Brilliant had 11 wounded.
+Elliot took the 30 captive French officers to Plymouth.
+The remaining French prisoners were brought to Ramsey, and then to Belfast, where they arrived on March 2.
 On May 10, they were freed and transported to France.
-The three victorious British captains were unanimously voted the thanks of the Irish House of Commons and the Blonde and Terpsichore were purchased into the Royal Navy.
+The three victorious British captains were unanimously voted the thanks of the Irish House of Commons and Blonde and Terpsichore were purchased by the British Admiralty and commissioned into the Royal Navy.

 Thurot was buried with full honours in the churchyard of Kirkmaiden, at the expense of the local lord, Sir William Maxwell, who also served as chief mourner.
-The artist, Richard Wright, witnessed the battle and produced paintings showing the action and the aftermath, which were both made into engravings.
-Ballads were written about the battle, and a biography of Thurot by the Reverend John Francis Durand was in the shops by June, in two editions priced at 1s or 6½d.
+The English artist Richard Wright, who had witnessed the battle, produced paintings showing the action and the aftermath, which were both made into engravings.
+Ballads were written about the battle, and a biography of Thurot by the Reverend John Francis Durand was being sold by June, in two editions priced at 1s or 6½d.
 Despite the author's claims to have known Thurot for years, the work consisted mostly of old news stories and outright fabrications.
-A memorial to the battle, called Mount Æolus, consisting of two cannons and the bowsprit of the Belle-Isle, which washed ashore on the Manx coast near Bishopscourt, was built in the grounds of Bishopscourt, Isle of Man.
+A memorial to the battle, called Mount Æolus, consisting of two cannons and the bowsprit of Belle-Isle which washed ashore on the Manx coast near Bishopscourt, was built in the grounds of Bishopscourt, Isle of Man.
 The wooden bowsprit was later replaced by an inscribed stone pillar.